mjmgooch/mjmgooch.github.io/index.md

 ## About

-An experienced Technology Specialist with a history of delivering innovative solutions.

 Having worked across a broad range of service businesses, I have an in-depth understanding of how technology can overcome the challenges faced by clients and users of business technology.

 ## Experience